Our Favorite Apple Recipes

 Make the most of apple season by siding pork chops with a delicious apple and shallot mixture.

 Roasting a whole squash takes longer than one that's cut up, but Smoot finds it easier (and safer) to peel and cut the squash after it's cooked.

 Easy Apple Cobbler

 Usher in the fall season with a warm pan of (almost too) easy apple cobbler.
 For this simple and delicious apple dessert, peeling and slicing the fruit will be the bulk of your workload.
 The combination of brown sugar and apples yields an exceptionally gooey-rich filling that was made to team up with a buttery, golden crust and a scoop of vanilla ice cream.
-This warm and comforting cobbler is easily made at the last minute, and is always a welcome addition to the holiday dessert spread.
+While we preferred hearty Granny Smith apples for the filling, you can certainly use a different variety if that's what you have on hand.
+Regardless of the type of apple you pick, this warm and comforting cobbler is easy enough to make at the last minute, and is always a welcome addition to the holiday dessert spread.

 These crispy breakfast fritters are the perfect weekend brunch menu item.
 Warm cinnamon and sweet apples give the classic Cornflake cereal a festive punch.
 Best served with powdered sugar, maple syrup, and/or whipped cream for the ultimate indulgent start to the day.

 Whole Roasted Chicken with Sweet Potatoes, Fennel, and Apple